 Although there is data for policy formulation, there is currently no data from the field that would be useful for improving instruction.

 In fact, the use of data in policymaking is also insufficient.
-Unlike the United States, Japan lacks sufficient data in an analyzable format.
-As you may know, Japan has a National Academic Achievement Test, a national academic achievement and learning status survey that fully reflects the intent of the national curriculum.
-This test is useful for formulating strategies that allow teachers and students to understand the educational goals of the country.
-However, because the variation in mean scores and standard deviations is not standardized and the population changes every year, comparisons over time are not possible.
-The reality is that the data does not allow for analysis of whether children's academic abilities have improved, whether the difficulty of the test is related, or whether there are differences in the population.
-The reality is that, with an insufficient data environment, we are not at the stage for data-driven policymaking.
+What sets Japan apart from the United States is that it does not have enough data in an analyzable format.
+You are probably aware that Japan has the National Academic Achievement and Learning Status Survey, also known as the National Academic Achievement Test, which best reflects the intentions of the National Curriculum Guidelines.
+It is a good test for developing strategies in a way that teachers and children can understand what kind of Education is being aimed for.
+However, the variability of average scores and standard deviations is not standardized, and the population changes every year, making it impossible to make comparisons over time.
+The reality is that the data does not allow us to analyze whether children's academic ability has improved, whether it is related to the difficulty of the test, or whether it is due to differences in the population.
+In a data environment that is not sufficient, it can be said that we are not at the stage of data-driven policymaking.

 I also believe that reform of academic achievement tests is necessary to formulate evidence-based policies, but tests themselves are only conducted once a year, once per semester, and while it is certainly possible to conduct fixed-point observations, it is not possible to grasp fluctuations in children's performance over a week due to changes in their living environment or social environment, or stress, etc. Even if academic achievement surveys are conducted with a well-designed system, the nature of tests makes it extremely difficult to apply the results to daily instruction.

-Some advanced local governments select teachers who have successfully developed children's abilities over the course of a year through academic achievement tests, extract their teaching techniques based on interviews rather than data, and use them to infer teaching methods that will lead to improved academic ability, which can then be used for training, etc. However, since these are merely standardized "tips" for teaching techniques, they are not flexible enough to respond to the daily changes in children.
+Some progressive municipalities select teachers who have successfully improved children's abilities over a year through academic achievement tests, and extract their teaching techniques based on interviews rather than data, inferring what kind of teaching leads to academic improvement and using this information for training and other purposes.
+However, these are merely standardized "tips" of teaching techniques and are not flexible enough to adapt to the daily changes in children.

-In this way, the current state of data utilization in the education sector is that we have not yet reached Stage 1, where data is utilized to create policies, and we have not yet reached Stage 2, where data is utilized to help improve daily instruction.
+Thus, the current state of data utilization in the Education sector is that we haven't yet reached Stage 1, where data is used for policymaking, nor have we yet reached Stage 2, where data is used to improve daily instruction.

 Initiatives for the GIGA School Initiative